zombrodo/plan/README.md

 end
 ```

-Then, we can add this to the bottom of our example:
+Then, we can add this callback to the bottom of our example:

 ```lua
 function love.resize()